 Unfortunately, using Excel for record linkage presents two major challenges.
 And at present, solving these issues is extremely tedious and difficult to manage.
 It’s so bad that using Excel is almost untenable – and here’s why.

-Drop-down lists
+Drop-down lists via Data Validation function.

 Finally, dealing with new versions of the linkage Excel file can cause a great deal of confusion and error.

-Suppose an employee creates Linkages-version1.xlsx, then emails that file to the company’s dev team.
-A developer copies the data from that file.
-Then, a few days later, the initial creator of the file realizes that some records were logged incorrectly, and sends Linkages-version2.xlsx to the dev team.
-The developer has to repeat the whole data transfer process, because figuring out what was changed between two versions would take even more time.
+4. The developer has to repeat the whole data transfer process, because figuring out what was changed between two versions would take even more time.

 Typically, there is a near-constant flow of successive versions of the linkage Excel file, with an increasing risk of miscommunication.

-Can you imagine a conversation like this?
 “Wait, I thought we agreed to use version 8 of the Excel file for this release!
 I emailed that one last Friday, but you’ve used version 7!”

 Emailing these files, or storing them in a shared location such as Dropbox, always leads to pain and frustration.
 Simply don’t do it.

-Building an In-house Record Linkage Solution
+Building Your Own Record Linkage Solution

-Implementing your own machine learning-based record linkage solution may sound challenging, and it certainly requires an initial investment of time and resources.
 But the data clarity you can achieve with a robust, reliable system will pay off in dividends over the long-term, in the form of more efficient processes, deeper and more accurate insights, and reduced employee stress.

 Prior to starting RecordLinker, we built an in-house solution for a client.
 It took our team of 5 people around 3 weeks to get the first prototype ready, another 6 months to make it production-ready, and an additional 6 months of subsequent iterations and improvements.